Itahari International College: Hackathon (For Bsc. Computing)

-BBA lecturer delivering at the opening of the program.

 This is annually held IT event conducted by ING group in collaborative partnership with parent Institution Islington College.
 In 2023, college held the program with their own title IIC Quest 2023 with the support of Nepal domestic IT firm, Vertex web surf p.v.t ltd.

 IIC Innovex (For BBA)

-Principal of the college delivering at the opening of the program.

 Every year, the inter-college management fest is organized and host by the college with the sole purpose of enhancing business knowledge horizon in students from the colleges of different provinces of Nepal.
 The college also places the invitation for international students participation in the event.

 The event runs for 3 days with different tasks provided under the variety of management themes including finance, marketing, Law, entrepreneurship and International Relations.

 Non-curricular

 Spring Carnival

 Annually, the IIC Spring Carnival brings staff and students together for a remarkable fiesta of ethnicity.
 It is noted for its exuberant celebrations and cultural exhibition with visitors exhibiting their ethnic identities through their dresses and performance to reflect the Nepal rich cultural traditions.